oslabs-beta/AtomiQL/README.md

 ## Documentation

-Visit <a aria-label="atomiql learn" href="https://atomiql.com/docs">https://atomiql.com/docs</a> to view the full documentation.
+Visit <a aria-label="atomiql learn" href="https://www.atomiql.com/#/docs/getting-started">https://www.atomiql.com/#/docs/getting-started</a> to view the full documentation and try our application.

 ## Why use AtomiQL?